What is Inventory?

-Inventory is a current asset account found under the balance sheet consisting of all raw materials, work-in-progress, and finished goods that a company has accumulated.
-It is often deemed the most illiquid of all current assets, and thus it is excluded from the numerator in the quick ratio calculation.
+Inventory is a current asset account found on the balance sheet, consisting of all raw materials, work-in-progress, and finished goods that a company has accumulated.
+It is often deemed the most illiquid of all current assets and, thus, it is excluded from the numerator in the quick ratio calculation.

-The ending balance of inventory depends on the volume of sales a company makes in each period.
-It also depends on the purchases made in the same period.
+The ending balance of inventory for a period depends on the volume of sales a company makes in each period.

 Ending Inventory = Beginning Balance + Purchases – Cost of Goods Sold

 Ending inventory is also determined by the accounting method for Cost of Goods Sold.
-There are four main methods, namely FIFO, LIFO, Weighted-Average and Specific Identification.
-These all have certain criteria to be applied and are prohibited under certain accounting standards, but all of them also vary in the value of cost of goods sold.
+There are four main methods of inventory calculation: namely FIFO (“First in, First out”), LIFO (“Last in, First out”), Weighted-Average, and the Specific Identification method.
+These all have certain criteria to be applied and some methods may be prohibited in certain countries, under certain accounting standards.

 In an inflationary period, LIFO will generate higher Cost of Goods Sold than the FIFO method.
-As such, using the LIFO method would generate a lower Inventory balance than the FIFO method.
-This must be kept in mind when an analyst is analyzing this account.
+As such, using the LIFO method would generate a lower inventory balance than the FIFO method.
+This must be kept in mind when an analyst is analyzing the inventory account.

-While this is a more complex accounting concept, the type of accounting system used affects the value of the account on the balance sheet.
-Periodic inventory systems determine the LIFO, FIFO or Weighted Average values at the end of every period, whereas perpetual inventory systems determine these values after every transaction.
+The type of accounting system used affects the value of the account on the balance sheet.
+Periodic inventory systems determine the LIFO, FIFO, or Weighted Average value at the end of every period, whereas perpetual systems determine the value after every transaction.

-Because of the varying time horizons and the possibility of differing costs, use of either system will result in a different value.
-Analysts must reconcile for this difference when analyzing companies using different systems.
+Because of the varying time horizons and the possibility of differing costs, using a different system will result in a different value.
+Analysts must account for this difference when analyzing companies that use different inventory systems.

-The average inventory balance between two periods is needed to find the turnover ratio as well as the determining the average number of turnover days.
-In these calculations, either net sales nor cost of goods sold can be used as the numerator, although the latter is generally preferred as it is a more direct representation of the value of the raw materials, work-in-progress, and goods ready for sale.
+The average inventory balance between two periods is needed to find the turnover ratio, as well as for determining the average number of days required for inventory turnover.
+In these calculations, either net sales or cost of goods sold can be used as the numerator, although the latter is generally preferred, as it is a more direct representation of the value of the raw materials, work-in-progress, and goods ready for sale.

 Accounts payable turnover requires the value for purchases as the numerator.
-This is indirectly linked to the inventory account, as purchases of raw materials and work-in-progress may be made on credit, and thus the accounts payable account is impacted.
+This is indirectly linked to the inventory account, as purchases of raw materials and work-in-progress may be made on credit – thus, the accounts payable account is impacted.